QuantConnect/lean-cli/README.md

-  --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
+  --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --no-update                     Use the local LEAN engine image instead of pulling the latest version --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.